-What policies are in place for remote access/work?
-Link to policy: Is there an alternate location/CAT van should you be in an area prone to disaster?
-Yes-Hot/Cold Site Yes-CAT Van No Location: Contact Name: Phone: Who will monitor closures and safety?
-Name: Phone:
+Is there an alternate location or CAT van available if you are in a disaster-prone area?

+Yes-Hot/Cold Site

+Yes-CAT Van

+□ No

+Location:

+Contact Name:

+Phone:

+Email:

+Who will monitor closures and safety?

+Name:

+Phone:

+Email:

 Establish employee expectations during a disaster:

-Publish clear and concise guidelines for employee communication.
+Publish clear and concise guidelines for employee communication

-Link to guidelines:
+Links to guidelines:

 Establish minimum expectations of work attendance in advance.

 Notes:

-Formlance directory

-Employee directory:
+Employee Directory:

 Have employee contact information and communication process in place.

-Link to staff directory:
+Links to staff directory:

 Notes: